HarrisFauntleroy/finance/apps/backend/README.md

 ## Project Structure

-### Source Root (`src`)

-#### Main Directory (`main`)

-##### Kotlin Code (`kotlin`)

-- **`com.yourappname`** (located at `com/yourappname`):

-  - **application**:

-    - Application level concerns: main function, configuration, etc.

-  - **domain**:

-    - Business logic, entities, and use cases.

-  - **infrastructure**:

-    - Interaction with external systems: databases, external APIs, etc.
-      - **database**:
-        - Configurations, migrations, repositories, etc.
-          - **migrations**:
+The project follows a directory structure as follows:

+- `src`: Contains all the source code including Kotlin code under `main/kotlin` and Resources under `main/resources`.
+- `test`: Contains all the tests for the source code.
-            - Database migration scripts using Flyway.
+- `src/main/resources/db/migration`: Houses all database migration scripts.
-      - **jobs**:
-        - Background job configurations and implementations.

-  - **interfaces**:
-    - Interface adapters: REST controllers, gRPC, etc.
-      - **api**:
-        - REST controllers, request/response objects, etc.
-      - **rpc**:
-        - gRPC or other RPC configurations and implementations.

-##### Resources (`resources`)

-- **application.properties**:
-  - Application properties file.

-#### Test Directory (`test`)

-- **kotlin**:

-  - Kotlin test files.

-- **resources**:
-  - Test resources.

-## Flyway Database Migrations
+## Database Migrations with Flyway

-Flyway is a database migration tool which ensures that your database schema is always in sync with your codebase.
-Migrations are version-controlled SQL scripts which are run in order, ensuring that schema changes are applied in a consistent manner across all environments.
+Flyway ensures your database schema is always in sync with your codebase.
+It arranges SQL scripts sequentially.
+Changes are applied in a consistent manner across all environments.
+Learn more in the `src/main/resources/db/migration` directory.

-Here's a simplified overview of how Flyway works:

-1. **Migration Script Creation**:

-- Create SQL migration scripts for schema changes, each script having a unique version.
-- Place scripts in the `src/main/resources/db/migration` directory.

-2. **Configuration**:

-- Configure Flyway in your `application.properties` file, specifying the database connection and migrations location.

-3. **Execution**:

-- On application startup or through a manual trigger, Flyway checks the database to see which scripts have been applied.
-- Any not-yet-run scripts are executed in order to update the database schema.

-4. **Verification**:

-- Flyway records which scripts have been run, ensuring they aren’t run twice.
-- Verify the schema changes in your database and ensure application functionality.

-This process ensures that your database schema evolves consistently along with your application code, making database schema management easier and error-free.

----

-This structure should provide a clean and organized setup guide for your Kotlin project along with an explanation of how Flyway manages database migrations.